README

 - Context cancellation - integrate with Go's context for graceful shutdown

-- Standard library modules - math, random, string, sys, time, re, collections, json, os, datetime, typing, asyncio, csv, itertools, functools
+- Standard library modules - math, random, string, sys, time, re, collections, json, os, datetime, typing, asyncio, csv, itertools, functools, io, base64, abc, dataclasses, copy, operator

-- Go interoperability - call Go functions from Python and vice versa
+- Go interoperability - call Go functions from Python, define Python classes in Go, exchange values bidirectionally

 Installation